 It's difficult to beat Lake Washington Institute of Technology if you want to pursue Horticulture as a major.
 The location of Kirkland, Washington, is satisfactory for students who prefer a less busy, suburban space.

 It's hard to beat Washington State University if you want to study Horticulture.
-After getting their bachelor's degree, Horticulture students generally make about $35,879 in their early careers.
+Horticulture majors from Washington State University receive an earnings boost of approximately 9.1% over the average earnings of Horticulture majors.
 Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.

 Any student who is interested in Horticulture has to take a look at College of Southern Nevada.
-Based in Las Vegas, Nevada, this college is best suited for learners who flourish in an urban atmosphere.
+Want a large student body?
+This school has over 20,000 students on campus.

-Over 55.0% of California Polytechnic State University - San Luis Obispo students get some form of financial assistance.
 California Polytechnic State University - San Luis Obispo does not require first-year students to live on-campus.
+With the diverse student body at Cal Poly San Luis Obispo, you will have numerous chances to meet individuals from many cultures.
 Want to learn more details on California Polytechnic State University - San Luis Obispo's campus?
 Have a virtual tour.